CuriousAvenger/Notes.CuriousAvenger.net/README.md

 # Folder Structure
 - `/HackTheBox` - Contains individual topic-based notes, with clear headings and command examples.
 - `/Workstation` - Links to all the tools I have "mastered" so far.
+- `/CompTia PenTest+` - Contains note used for preparing for the PenTest+ certification.

 # Contributing
 Feel free to contribute if you have suggestions or improvements!
 PRs are welcome.